mathesar-foundation/mathesar-wiki/docs/community/gsoc/proposal-phase/proposal-phase-gsoc-summit-session-notes.md

             - it turned out weak, because was done at the last moment
             - but we knew candidate to be strong

+- encourage threading of conversations
+    - and make those threads accessible to other candidates
+    - that way candidates can review discussions around a given project idea
+        - reducing redundant communication,
+        - and encouraging communication between candidates
+    - and also let's them evaluate their competition
+        - which helps distribute candidates between project ideas
+        - and let's candidates self-filter
+        - reducing work for the org
+    - zulip was introduced in this context
+        - superior threading features to matrix/element

+- have contributor prepare documents for future contributors
+    - documents that help figure things out
+    - and/or take first steps

+### Candidate selection and community

 - high standards
     - having high standards can save on work
     - be clear (with yourself and others) about what kind of